jessitron/qconsf-22/src/frontend/README.md

 It will start all of the required backend services and within the container simply run `npm run dev`.
 After that the app should be available at <http://localhost:8080/>.

+## Collector Config

+The app looks for a cookie named 'otelCollectorUrl' and gets its value on page load.
+This cookie key + value needs to be set by a reverse proxy.